Viability and Arbitrage under Knightian Uncertainty: Abstract

 \section{Abstract}

-We reconsider the microeconomic foundations of financial economics under Knightian Uncertainty.
-We remove the (implicit) assumption of a common prior and base our analysis on a common order instead.
-Economic viability of asset prices and the absence of arbitrage are equivalent.
-We show how the different versions of the Efficient Market Hypothesis are related to the assumptions one is willing to impose on the common order.
-We also obtain a version of the Fundamental Theorem of Asset Pricing using the notion of \emph{sublinear} pricing measures.
-Our approach unifies recent versions of the Fundamental Theorem under a common framework.
+We reconsider the microeconomic foundations of financial economics.
+Motivated by the importance of Knightian Uncertainty in markets, we present a model that does not carry any probabilistic structure ex ante, yet is based on a common order.
+We derive the fundamental equivalence of economic viability of asset prices and absence of arbitrage.
+We also obtain a modified version of the Fundamental Theorem of Asset Pricing using the notion of \emph{sublinear} pricing measures.
+Different versions of the Efficient Market Hypothesis are related to the assumptions one is willing to impose on the common order.

 { { \it Keywords:} Viability, Knightian Uncertainty, No Arbitrage, Robust Finance

 {\it JEL subject classification: D53, G10}

 {\it AMS 2010 subject classification.} Primary 91B02; secondary 91B52, 60H30 }